lsbFlying/resy/README.md

   const {
     count, text,
     // you can also deconstruct setState directly, or use store.setState,
-    // and syncUpdate, subscribe, these two api are the same.
+    // and syncUpdate, subscribe, these two api are the same and will be introduced in detail later.
     // setState,
   } = useStore(store);